healthrobotsworkshop/RSS-workshop2025/README.md

 * populating **schedule** webpages
 * managing a list of **accepted papers**

-This tempalte has a different style in Speakers, Organizers and Schedule section.
+This template has a different style in Speakers, Organizers and Schedule section.